Where to Get Your Driving Record

 How to Correct a Mistake on Your Driving Record

 If you find a mistake on your driving record, it can usually be fixed.
-The Secretary of State should correct traffic violation errors.
+The DMV should correct traffic violation errors.
 A not-at-fault accident listed as an at-fault accident can usually be cleared up at the insurance office with which you were insured at the time of loss.

 Driving records are typically accurate, but mistakes do happen.